 - Designer

-- Not publicly confirmed; assessed in open sources as Iranian-linked or Iranian-derived
+- Not publicly confirmed; assessed in open sources as Iranian-derived or Iranian-supplied rather than fully indigenous

 - Designed